nimmis/docker-spigot/README.md

     Connecting to hub.spigotmc.org (hub.spigotmc.org)|104.27.195.96|:443... connected.
     HTTP request sent, awaiting response...
 200 OK

-Then the compilation is completed the server will start and you will see somethine like
+Then the compilation is completed the server will start and you will see something like

     *** Log: Success!
 Everything compiled successfully.
 Copying final .jar files now.
     *** Log: Copying craftbukkit-1.11-R0.1-SNAPSHOT.jar to /minecraft/build/.